-2 The following credits do not counts as mobility credits:
+- 2 The following credits do not counts as mobility credits: - a.

-- a.
 Credits from course units at other universities if these course units belong to the degree programme curriculum - b.
-Master's thesis credits

-3 Students who did not obtain the preceding (Bachelor's) degree at ETH Zurich

-- a. may not take part in an ETH Zurich exchange programme; - b. may undertake individual exchange stays, but no mobility credits may be recognised towards the Master's degree.

-4 If admission to the degree programme is subject to the acquisition of additional credits (admission with additional requirements) an exchange stay is only possible when the additional requirements have been completed.
-Nor do credits earned during an exchange count towards fulfilment of additional requirements.

-5 For an exchange stay the student first draws up a written study plan with the help of the departmental exchange coordinator D-PHYS.
+Master's thesis credits - 3 Students who did not obtain the preceding (Bachelor's) degree at ETH Zurich - a. may not take part in an ETH Zurich exchange programme; - b. may undertake individual exchange stays, but no mobility credits may be recognised towards the Master's degree. - 4 If admission to the degree programme is subject to the acquisition of additional credits (admission with additional requirements) an exchange stay is only possible when the additional requirements have been completed.
+Nor do credits earned during an exchange count towards fulfilment of additional requirements. - 5 For an exchange stay the student first draws up a written study plan with the help of the departmental exchange coordinator D-PHYS.
 This plan includes the credits to be acquired at the host university.
-It must be approved by the Director of Studies.

-6 The Director of Studies then decides whether mobility credits will be recognised.
+It must be approved by the Director of Studies10. - 6 The Director of Studies then decides whether mobility credits will be recognised.
 Art.
-16 of the ETH Zurich Ordinance on Performance Assessments8 and the pertaining directives9 of the Rector set out how proof of academic achievements should be handled.
+16 of the ETH Zurich Ordinance on Performance Assessments11 and the pertaining directives12 of the Rector set out how proof of academic achievements should be handled.

+10 Re-naming of the "Delegate of Studies" to "Director of Studies", in effect since 01.08.2015 (in accordance with Art.
+45 Abs.
+1 Bst. f ETH Zurich Organisation Ordinance).
+This chance applies throughout the document.